-Serial Line Support: The Router encapsulates Phase 1 and Phase 2 AppleTalk on Proteon Serial Line data links using a proprietary method.
-The PPP protocol is supported only for Phase 2.
+Serial Line Support: The PPP protocol is supported only for Phase 2.
 The AppleTalk Control Protocol used for PPP adheres to RFC 1378.
 The only option negotiated is the AppleTalk address; all other options are rejected.

 IP Encapsulation over WAN Links: AppleTalk is supported over wide area links via IP encapsulation.